 Weddings.
 Class reunions.
 Milestone birthdays.
 These are just a few of the social functions for which people want to look their absolute best.
-If looking your best involves a facelift, I tell my Boston patients it’s important to schedule it early enough to ensure you’re completely healed in time for the big event.
+If looking your best involves a facelift, it’s important to schedule it early enough to ensure you’re completely healed in time for the big event.

 In this blog post, I’ll provide a timeline showing what you can expect after a facelift and how much time to allow to make sure you won’t be stressed in the days leading up to the special day (or night).

 Even though most recovery timelines you may see online suggest you’ll be ready to return to work in just a couple of weeks, there may be some residual swelling or bruising that you won’t want people to notice at a function.
 I call this the difference between physical downtime and social downtime, which is unique to facial plastic surgery recovery.

 Use this guide to help you plan ahead: